Vietnam.vn - Nền tảng quảng bá Việt Nam

 In just over a week, the most anticipated election in four years in the United States will take place, amid serious divisions in the world's leading power, while conflicts are escalating globally.

 The 2024 US presidential election is a race between Kamala Harris and Donald Trump.
-(Source: Getty Images) |
+(Source: Getty Images)

-The 2024 US presidential election is a two-horse race between incumbent US Vice President Kamala Harris, a member of the Democratic Party, and former US President Donald Trump, a Republican candidate.
+The 2024 US presidential election is a two-horse race between current US Vice President Kamala Harris, a member of the Democratic Party, and former US President Donald Trump, a Republican candidate.
 Ms. Harris' running mate is Mr. Tim Walz, while Mr. Trump's partner is Mr. James David Vance.

-Before "G hour", The World and Vietnam Newspaper would like to introduce to readers some basic concepts and information about the 2024 US presidential election.
+Before "G-hour", The World and Vietnam Newspaper would like to introduce to readers some basic concepts and information about the 2024 US presidential election.

 Election time?